spautz/dynamic-selectors/packages/core/docs/comparison-with-reselect.md

 #### Using Dynamic Selectors

 `getVisibleTodos` can retrieve values directly from the state, or from other dynamic selectors.
 It will rerun only when one of the functions returns a new value.
-You can retrieve values dynamically: it works with if/else, loops, etc.
+You can retrieve values dynamically, or change the `getState` calls from run to run.

 ```javascript
 const getVisibleTodos = createDynamicSelector((getState) => {